 To measure the dimensions of microparticles captured in the electrodynamic trap we employ two methods that are explained in Fig.~\ref{GetP} (a) and (b).
 The first method (see Fig.~\ref{GetP} (a)) uses a hole in the wall of the gas channel between the trap electrodes.
 During the microparticle confinement experiment the hole is closed.
-When microparticles are captured the exhaust fan is turned off, the hole is opened, and the clean ebonite wand that is initially negatively charged due to friction is inserted through the hole inside the gas channel.
-Positively charged microparticles are then captured by the ebonite wand that is extracted from the gas channel afterwards.
-Then, the ebonite wand is discharged and microparticles are removed by shaking it and precipitate on the subject glass.
+When microparticles are captured the exhaust fan is turned off, the hole is opened and the clean ebonite wand that is initially negatively charged due to friction is inserted through the hole inside the gas channel.
+Positively charged microparticles are then captured by the ebonite wand, that is extracted from the gas channel afterwards.
+Then, the ebonite wand is discharged and microparticles are removed by shaking it, and precipitate on the subject glass.
 The second method (see Fig.~\ref{GetP} (b)) uses a slit in the wall of the gas channel under the trap.
 The slit is closed during the experiment.
-After the microparticles are captured, the exhaust fan is turned off and the slit is opened.
+Following microparticle capture the exhaust fan is turned off and the slit is opened.
 The clean subject glass is inserted within the gas channel.
 The electrodynamic trap is then turned off and microparticles fall down on the subject glass.
-For both methods used the microparticle dimensions are measured by means of a microscope.
+In case of both methods used the microparticle dimensions are measured by means of a microscope.

-In contrast to the simulations performed where spherical shaped particles were considered, the experiments use powder of polydisperse microparticles of complex shape.
-To define the effective particle size for each microparticle, the smallest particle size $d_{\mathrm{min}}$ and the largest one $d_{\mathrm{max}}$ have been considered.
+In contrast to the simulations performed where spherical shaped particles are considered, the experiments use powder of polydisperse microparticles of complex shape.
+To define the effective particle size for each microparticle, the smallest particle size $d_{\mathrm{min}}$ and the largest one $d_{\mathrm{max}}$ are considered.
 The effective microparticle diameter is defined as $d_p = \frac{d_{\mathrm{min}} + d_{\mathrm{max}}}{2}$.
 The accuracy of the microparticle diameter measurement is around 4 $\mu$m.
-Fig.~\ref{Histo} shows three distributions of microparticles versus the effective particle sizes.
+Fig.~\ref{Histo} illustrates three distributions of microparticles versus the effective particle size.
 The first one represents the initial distribution $P_i\left(d_p\right)$ of particles introduced in the flow.
-The second distribution refers to microparticle dimensions obtained by using the ebonite wand $P_e\left(d_p\right)$, while the third distribution is the one obtained by using the subject glass slide $P_g\left(d_p\right)$.
+The second distribution refers to microparticle dimensions obtained by using the ebonite wand $P_e\left(d_p\right)$, while the third distribution is obtained by using the subject glass slide $P_g\left(d_p\right)$.